How Keepit helped the Viborg Kommune into the Cloud Era

 Response Times Can Be Problematic

-A second challenge that the municipality experiences with the migration to Office 365 and other cloud services is the response time, also called latency.
+A second challenge that the municipality experiences with the migration to Microsoft 365 and other cloud services is the response time, also called latency.
 With the municipality's ability to run 10 GB in their core network, it can be problematic when sending large amounts of data and queries via an internet connection

 The Cloud Requires Continued Internal Operation

-Although VM has moved to the cloud with Office 365 (among others), there is still a lot of work to do with managing the things that are in the cloud.
+Although VM has moved to the cloud with Microsoft 365 (among others), there is still a lot of work to do with managing the things that are in the cloud.
 Whenever Microsoft updates their systems to keep them running, the municipality's IT department takes care of all the administration behind the changes.

-'Moving data to the cloud does not mean that server people no longer have something to do,' Christiansen says, challenging the myth that the cloud takes the work away from IT departments.
+"Moving data to the cloud does not mean that server people no longer have something to do," Christiansen says, challenging the myth that the cloud takes the work away from IT departments.

-Moving data to the cloud does not mean that server people no longer have something to do
+Moving data to the cloud does not mean that server people no longer have something to do.

-Ole Christiansen Head of IT department
+Head of IT department, Viborg Kommune

 Outsourcing in the Cloud Is the New Black

 In relation to outsourcing, the municipality's IT department opinion is that one should outsource where it makes sense, with care, to choose the right products with the right features and the right price.
 When it makes sense to shift to the cloud, one does.
-Therefore, the municipality does not rely only on Office 365 - they have a secondary backup in the cloud, and also for other solutions from larger providers, such as the financial system VM uses.
+Therefore, the municipality does not rely only on Microsoft 365 - they have a secondary backup in the cloud, and also for other solutions from larger providers, such as the financial system VM uses.
 This is a trend that has come to stay:

 “I think that in the coming years we will see a much larger movement towards cloud services.
 I don't think there can be any doubt - this is a clear movement that has been started,” concludes Christiansen.